AurelicButter/AniList-Node/README.md

 If that doesn't apply (ie: general searches, user lookups), you may install with `npm install anilist-node`

 ### Getting your token
 You only need to generate a token once in order to use.
 To start, head to [Anilist's Developer Page](https://anilist.co/settings/developer) and click "Create New Client".
 Note the client id.
-Next, change the name of the settings_example.json to settings.json or copy paste into a new JSON file.
-As long as the end result leads to a settings.json with content like in the example JSON file.
-Add your email, password, and client id in the proper spots and save.
-In the same directory, run `node authorization.js`.
-A file titled "token.txt" should appear.
-That is your token.
+Then use the auth function, providing client id, email, and password.
+The function will return the token.
 Store it securely.
 There is an example in the Example section on how to use the token.

-Optional:
-- You may delete your AniList credentials from the settings.json file (Email, password, and client id if you feel inclined)
-- You may uninstall puppeteer via `npm uninstall puppeeteer` in the anilist-node directory
-- You may delete authorization.js file and token.txt (Do store your token securely elsewhere before doing so)
+If you wish to save space afterwards and know how to do so, you may uninstall puppeteer from the anilist-node directory.

 ## Example
 ### General lookup search (no login):